MDheeraj500/Repository-for-DS/README.md

 # Repository-for-DS
-This is just for the lab in IBM DS certification
+This is just for the lab purpose in IBM DS certification